ChrisWhealy/DistributedSystemNotes/Lecture 11.md

 ### But Can't We Have a Consistent Definition of "Reliable Delivery"

-Wouldn't it be better to have a consistent definition of "Reliable Delivery" that doesn't need to accumulate extra caveats depending upon the fault model?
+Wouldn't it be better to have a consistent definition of "Reliable Delivery" that doesn't accumulate extra caveats depending upon the fault model?

 Certainly - that would be something like this:

 > If a correct process `P1` sends a message `m` to a correct process `P2` and not all messages are lost, then `P2` eventually delivers message `m`.

-Ok, but what is means by the term ***correct process***?
+Ok, but haven't you just hidden the variablility of the earlier definition behind the abstract term ***correct process***?
+Yes, that's true &mdash; but you did ask for a consistent definition!

-Well, this varies depending upon the fault model we choose to work with.
+The term ***correct process*** means different things in different fault models.
 If we need to implement the Byzantine Fault Model, then a ***correct*** process is a non-malicious or non-arbitrary process; however, if we are implementing the Crash Model, then a ***correct*** process is simply one that doesn't crash.

-As soon as you see, if the word ***correct*** appears in a definition like the one above, we should immediately determine which fault model being used, because this will then tell us what ***correct*** means in this particular context.
+So, as soon as you see the word ***correct*** in a definition like the one above, we should immediately determine which fault model being used, because this will then tell us what ***correct*** means in that particular context.

 ### How Do We Go About Implementing Reliable Delivery?

-Going back to The Two Generals Problem discussed in the last lecture, one approach for `Alice` and `Bob` to launch a coordinated attack would be for `Alice` to keep sending the message `Attack at dawn` to `Bob` until she received an `ack`.
+Going back to The Two Generals Problem discussed in the last lecture, one approach to help `Alice` and `Bob` launch a coordinated attack would be for `Alice` to keep sending the message `"Attack at dawn"` until she receives an `ack` from `Bob`.

 This could be implemented using the following algorithm:

-* `Alice` sends the message `Attack at dawn` to `Bob`, then places it into a send buffer that has a predetermined timeout
+* `Alice` sends the message `"Attack at dawn"` to `Bob`, then places it into a send buffer that has a predetermined timeout period
 * If an `ack` is received from `Bob` during the timeout period, communication was successful and `Alice` can delete the message from her send buffer
 * If the timeout expires without receiving an `ack` from `Bob`, `Alice` resends the message